-Wellness as Identity: how we are defined by our health status
+Wellness as Identity: how personal brands can be defined by our health status

 We do not see health as it is; we see health as we are.
-My late mother and father divided their lives into two segments: before they had multiple sclerosis and colon cancer respectively, and after.
-Their well selves and their ill selves.
-Wellness and illness are among the primary drivers of our own identities—of how we subjectively define ourselves in relation to the world.
+My late mother and father divided their lives into two segments: before they had multiple sclerosis and colon cancer respectively, and after: their “well” selves and their “ill” selves.
+Wellness and illness can be among the primary drivers of our own identities—of how we subjectively define ourselves in relation to the world.

 One great influence behind this sea change is the ready availability of therapies that make it hard not to comply.
 How can any reasonable person say “no” to one pill once a day for many conditions that used to cause serious morbidity and compromise our longevity?
 Heart disease, diabetes, depression, even AIDS can all be medically well managed with less effort than ever before.
 This has helped create an imperative to embrace health as a self-defining value.
 The simpler it is to achieve health goals, the more people want to set them.
 Wear a pedometer and make your steps goal for the day.
 Track your sleep habits.
 It’s both a psychic and physical reward.